arianshi/singtel-next/packages/singtel-table/README.md

 # `singtel-table`

-singtel-table is a JavaScript library for creating your table.
+singtel-table is a javaScript package for creating your table.

 ## Usage